Shoulder Injuries Part 4 - Treatment Logic & Recommendations

 There are numerous techniques that can be used to address myofascial restrictions in the shoulder.
 Which techniques you use will depend on the specific case.

 My recommendation for practitioners is to become familiar with a wide range of techniques.
 Then combine those procedures to achieve optimum results with each individual case.
-NO one technique address the needs of all individuals.
+NO one technique addresses the needs of all individuals.

 6 ‐ Point MSR Rotator Cuff Protocol: The rotator cuff is made up of four major muscles and their associated tendons: supraspinatus, infraspinatus, teres minor, and the subscapularis.
 This group of muscles is also referred to as the SITS muscles (the first letter of their names).
 The SITS muscles are involved in almost every type of shoulder movement.
 It is extremely important to have strong, flexible, and balanced SITS muscles in order to maintain optimal shoulder function.
-(Video to be released to the general public August 5/2020)

 TREATMENT PHASE CONSIDERATIONS